Oil rises as hopes build for global production cut

 A global recession that economists in a Reuters poll say is under way is likely to be more serious than was expected a few weeks ago, the latest survey suggested.

-Additional reporting by Aaron Sheldrick in Tokyo; Editing by David Goodman
+Additional reporting by Aaron Sheldrick in Tokyo; editing by David Goodman